CWolfs/CWolfs/README.md

 ### ⚡ Interesting Things ⚡

-See [my portfolio](http://www.richardgriffiths.dev) for many more interesting projects but here are some that are hosted on github.
+See [my portfolio](http://www.richardgriffiths.dev) for many more interesting projects but here are some that are hosted on GitHub.

 - [ConverseTek](https://github.com/CWolfs/ConverseTek) - Reverse engineered binary conversation files for BattleTech and created a nice-to-use tool for creating/editing them.
 The only way for modders to be able to create any conversation of this type.